 Students can participate in fun, interactive workshops, tour our facilities and talk to our academics and current students about study options and life at Sydney.
 During the workshops they might create their own avatar, build a signal railway, race in a fuel cell car challenge or participate in a desert-island scenario.

-Our student ambassadors can also come to your high school and run tailored activities with your students, aligned with your curriculum.
+Our faculty communicators can also come to your high school and run tailored activities with your students, aligned with your curriculum.

-The faculty also participates in Engineers Australia’s Discover Engineering Day, fun and interactive days throughout the year where students can learn what a career in engineering is all about.
+The faculty also participates in Engineers Australia’s Discover Engineering Day.
+Students will have the opportunity to participate in hands on engineering activities, listen to students and professionals in the industry and learn what a career in engineering is all about.

 NCSS is an intensive week-long computer programming and website development summer school for students going into Years 11 and 12.
 It's about challenging students to think like a computer scientist and giving them an intensive programming experience in a university setting.
 As part of the program they will go on site visits and meet industry professionals.
 Learn more here.